cchudzicki-ocw-testing/16.001-fall-2021/content/pages/calendar.md

 ### Measurable Outcomes

-Determine the relation between applied and transmitted forces and moments, for a particle, set of particles, and rigid body in equilibrium.
+Determine the relation between applied and transmitted forces and moments, for a particle, a set of particles, and a rigid body in equilibrium.
 Apply the concept of equipollent force/moment to model and simplify the analysis of force systems.

 ## Week 05